 Functional Limitations.
 A series of questions pertained to functional limitations, defined as difficulty in performing certain specific physical actions.
 WLKLIM31 and WLKLIM53 were the filter questions, depending on the Round.
-These variables were derived from a question (HE09) that was asked at the family level: "Does anyone in the family have difficulties walking, climbing stairs, grasping objects, reaching overhead, lifting, bending or stooping, or standing for long periods of time?"
-If the answer was "no" then all family members were coded as "no" (2) on WLKLIM31 or WLKLIM53.
+These variables were derived from a question (HE09) that was asked at the family-level: "Does anyone in the family have difficulties walking, climbing stairs, grasping objects, reaching overhead, lifting, bending or stooping, or standing for long periods of time?"
+If the answer was "no," then all family members were coded as "no" (2) on WLKLIM31 or WLKLIM53.
 If the answer was "yes," then the specific persons who had any of these difficulties were identified and coded as "yes" (1), and remaining family members were coded as "no".
 If the response to the family-level question was "don't know" (-8), "refused" (-7), "missing" (-9), or "inapplicable" (-1), then the corresponding missing value code was applied to each family member's value for WLKLIM31 or WLKLIM53.
-If the answer to HE09 was "yes," but no specific individual was named as experiencing such difficulties, then each family member was assigned -8.
-Deceased respondents were assigned a -1 code ("inapplicable") for WLKLIM31 or WLKLIM53.
+If the answer to HE09 was "yes," but no specific individual was named as experiencing such difficulties, then each family member was assigned "don't know" (-8).
+Deceased persons were assigned a -1 code or WLKLIM53.

-For Round 3 (Panel 1) and Round 1 (Panel 2), if any family member was coded "yes" to WLKLIM31 a subsequent series of questions was administered.
-The series of questions for which WLKLIM31 served as a filter was as follows:
+For Rounds 3 (Panel 2) and 1 (Panel 3), if any family member was coded "yes" to WLKLIM31, a subsequent series of questions was administered.
+The series of questions for which WLKLIM31 served as a filter is as follows:

-LFTDIF31 - difficulty lifting 10 pounds STPDIF31 - difficulty walking up 10 steps WLKDIF31 - difficulty walking 3 blocks MILDIF31 - difficulty walking a mile STNDIF31 - difficulty standing 20 minutes BENDIF31 - difficulty bending or stooping RCHDIF31 - difficulty reaching over head FNGRDF31 - difficulty using fingers to grasp
+LFTDIF31 - difficulty lifting 10 pounds STPDIF31 - difficulty walking up 10 steps WLKDIF31 - difficulty walking 3 blocks MILDIF31 - difficulty walking a mile

+STNDIF31 - difficulty standing 20 minutes BENDIF31 - difficulty bending or stooping RCHDIF31 - difficulty reaching over head FNGRDF31 - difficulty using fingers to grasp

 The series of questions was asked separately for each person who was coded "yes" to WLKLIM31.
 The series of questions was not asked for other individual family members for whom WLKLIM31 was "no." In addition, this series was not asked about family members who were less than 13 years of age, regardless of their status on WLKLIM31.
 Finally, these questions were not asked about deceased family members.
 In such cases (i.e., WLKLIM31 = 2, or age < 13, or PSTATS31 = 31), each question in the series was coded as "inapplicable" (-1).
-Finally, if responses to WLKLIM31 were "refused" (-7), "don't know" (-8), "not ascertained" (-9), or otherwise inapplicable (-1), then each question in this series was coded as "inapplicable" (-1).
+Finally, if responses to WLKLIM31 were "refused" (-7), "don't know" (-8), "not ascertained" (-9), or otherwise inapplicable (-1), then each question in this

-Analysts should note that, for WLKLIM31, there was no minimum age criterion that was used to determine a skip pattern, whereas, for the subsequent series of questions, persons less than 13 years old were skipped and coded as "inapplicable".
+Analysts should note that, for WLKLIM31, there was no minimum age criterion used to determine a skip pattern.
+For the subsequent series of questions, however, persons less than 13 years old were skipped and coded as "inapplicable".
 Therefore, it is possible for someone aged 12 or less to have a code of 1 ("yes") on WLKLIM31, and also to have codes of "inapplicable" on the subsequent series of questions.

-For Round 5 (Panel 1) and Round 3 (Panel 2), the corresponding filter question was WLKLIM53.
+For Rounds 5 (Panel 2) and 3 (Panel 3), the corresponding filter question was WLKLIM53.
 The series of questions for which WLKLIM53 served as a filter was as follows:

-LFTDIF53 - difficulty lifting 10 pounds STPDIF53 - difficulty walking up 10 steps WLKDIF53 - difficulty walking 3 blocks MILDIF53 - difficulty walking a mile STNDIF53 - difficulty standing 20 minutes BENDIF53 - difficulty bending or stooping RCHDIF53 - difficulty reaching over head FNGRDF53 - difficulty using fingers to grasp
+LFTDIF53 - difficulty lifting 10 pounds STPDIF53 - difficulty walking up 10 steps

+WLKDIF53 - difficulty walking 3 blocks

+MILDIF53 - difficulty walking a mile

+STNDIF53 - difficulty standing 20 minutes

+BENDIF53 - difficulty bending or stooping

+RCHDIF53 - difficulty reaching over head

+FNGRDF53 - difficulty using fingers to grasp